1. (only for persons over 18 years of age:) 200 cigarettes or 50 cigars or 200 grams of pipe tobacco;

 It is allowed to import seeds and plants of varieties and species that are beneficial to the nation, having first secured authorization from the Ministry of Agriculture.

-Goods imported in addition to the categories above are dutiable, but exempt from import license, provided the total value of these additional goods is max.
+Goods imported in addition to the categories above are dutiable, but exempt from import license, if the total value of these additional goods is max.
 USD 500.- and the value of goods of the same character (e.g. leather goods) included therein is max.
 USD 100.-.
 Excluded from these additional goods are articles considered unnecessary luxury goods, e.g. ivory, cutglass, porcelain, electrical appliances etc.

 Free export of tobacco products and alcoholic beverages.
 Prohibited: the export of archaeological relics.